ElecCustV3/my-first-project/README.md

 # my-first-project
-This is my first project on GitHub.
+# About my first project on GitHub.
+This project is about uploading a file on GitHub.